kagandikmen/V-FRONT/docs/csr_unit.md

 `MRW` = machine read & write
 `MRO` = machine read-only

 V-FRONT does not implement read/write masking yet, except for the misa register and the MPP field of mstatus.
 Otherwise, all fields of a CSR are read-write as long as the CSR itself is read-write.
 Accesses to non-existent or unpermitted CSRs raise an illegal instruction exception (mcause = 2).
-Implementing interrupts is ongoing work as of 2026-07-14.